qodirovshohijahon/server-side-development-coursera/README.md

 - *Build and configure a backend server using NodeJS framework*
 - *Build a RESTful API for the front-end to access backend services*

-I would like to say great thanks for Instructor **[Jogesh K. Muppala](https://www.coursera.org/instructor/jmuppala)** Associate Professor Department of Computer Science and Engineering...
+I would like to say great thanks for Instructor **[Jogesh K. Muppala](https://www.coursera.org/instructor/jmuppala)** Associate Professor Department of Computer Science and Engineering and [Coursera](https://www.coursera.org) Organizators...